shaan-nmb/pyroads/arcpy/Readme.md

 GeocodeSLK_Conditions_Tool.py scipt is used within the geocodeSLK Arcmap tooolbox, to batch process csv files as an MakeRouteEvent layer, and write as feature class to a selected geodatabase.

-The GeocodeSLK_Conditions.py is a standalone verion of the above script to be run outside of Arcmap.
+The GeocodeSLK_Conditions.py is a standalone verison of the above script to be run outside of Arcmap.